UKHSA-Internal/hpub-webapp-backend/README.md

 ## Prerequisites

-   Before running the project, ensure that you have the following installed:
+   Before running the project, ensure that you have the following:

    1. Python (3.10+)
    2. PostgreSQL, Django